Appointments are available from Tuesday to Saturday, from 8am to 7pm.

 Performance excellence consulting and mental skills training does not take the place of physical practice and hard work and does not provide a quick fix or instant success.
 Individuals need to be willing to practice skills and to follow through if the consult is to be successful.
 Some skills, like goal setting, are typically in addition to physical training, as a part of the season prep and the ongoing season analysis process.
-For other skills, like focus and concentration, skills learning may start off the bike but ultimately the goal is to integrate the use of the skills into physical training so that the athlete is training the mental and physical aspects of peak performance together.
+For other skills, like focus and concentration, learning may start off the bike but ultimately the goal is to integrate the use of the skills into physical training so that the athlete is training the mental and physical aspects of peak performance together.

 Mental skills training is a process of learning skills and techniques for managing different aspects of performance.
-Like physical skills, everyone has natural skill strengths and weaknesses.
+Like with physical skills, everyone has natural skill strengths and weaknesses.
 Skill training focuses on identifying important skills, showing individuals how they relate to performance, and teaching techniques and methods for learning and practicing these skills.
-The following is a basic list of some of the more common topics areas that are a part of mental skills training.
+The following is a basic list of some of the more common topic areas that are a part of mental skills training.

 - Stress and anxiety management